A Gleason solution model for row contractions: Introduction

 \section{Introduction}

-The deBranges-Rovnyak and Sz.-Nagy-Foia\c{s} functional models are two widely-used and powerful approaches to the representation theory of contractions on Hilbert space \cite{dBss,dBmodel,NF}.
+The de Branges-Rovnyak and Sz.-Nagy-Foia\c{s} functional models are two widely-used and powerful approaches to the representation theory of contractions on Hilbert space \cite{dBss,dBmodel,NF}.
 These two constructions provide equivalent models for completely non-unitary (CNU) contractions \cite{Ball1987,Nik1986,Sarason-dB,Ball2011dBR}.
-In this paper we focus on the deBranges-Rovnyak model and its several-variable extension to the setting of row contractions from several copies of a Hilbert space into itself.
+In this paper we focus on the de Branges-Rovnyak model and its several-variable extension to the setting of contractions from several copies of a Hilbert space into itself.

-In the full deBranges-Rovnyak model for a CNU contraction on a Hilbert space, the model operator acts on a two-component reproducing kernel Hilbert space (RKHS), $\H (\wt{k} ^b)$, associated to an operator-valued contractive analytic function $b$ on the open unit disk, $\D$, in the complex plane \cite{Ball1987,Ball2011dBR}.
-Here the reproducing kernel $\wt{k} ^b $ is given by where the positive sesqui-analytic deBranges-Rovnyak kernel $k^b$ is In the above $z^* := \ov{z}$ denotes complex conjugation.
-The deBranges-Rovnyak space $\scr{H} (b) := \H (k ^b)$ is the (unique) reproducing kernel Hilbert space (RKHS) of analytic functions associated to the deBranges-Rovnyak kernel $k^b$, and in the case where $b \equiv 0$ we recover the Szeg\"{o} kernel for the classical (vector-valued) Hardy space of analytic functions in the unit disk.
+A linear contraction, $T: \mc{H} \rightarrow \J$, between Hilbert spaces, $\mc{H}, \J$, is called \emph{completely non-coisometric} (CNC) if it has no co-isometric restriction to a non-trivial subspace.
+In the de Branges-Rovnyak model for CNC contractions on a (single) Hilbert space, the model operator acts on the (unique) reproducing kernel Hilbert space (RKHS), $\mc{H} (k ^b)$, associated to an operator-valued contractive analytic function $b$ on the open unit disk, $\D$, in the complex plane \cite{Ball1987,Ball2011dBR}.
+Here the positive, sesqui-analytic de Branges-Rovnyak kernel $k^b$ is In the above $z^* := \ov{z}$ denotes complex conjugation.
+The RKHS $\scr{H} (b) := \mc{H} (k ^b)$ is called the de Branges-Rovnyak space of $b$, and in the case where $b \equiv 0$ we recover the Szeg\"{o} kernel for the classical Hardy space of analytic functions in the unit disk.